articles

 This is how the situation with the co-worker who stalked me unfolded:

-3. People will tell you that stalking is only stalking when the victim perceives it as stalking.
+- People will tell you that stalking is only stalking when the victim perceives it as stalking.

 In my eyes, stalking is always stalking.

-Framing it like this protects victims.
+Framing it this way protects victims.

-A woman may also know that she is being stalked, but when she tells others that she is being stalked and they suggest she is not, she could come to the false conclusion that she is not being stalked when in reality she is.
+A woman may also know she is being stalked, but when she tells others and they suggest she isn’t, she could come to the false conclusion that she isn’t being stalked when, in reality, she is.

-If you have been to the police in Austria in the past, you may know that going to the police is almost as efficient as going to a playmobil policeman to ask him to catch a stalker or a murderer for you (=pretty much useless)!
+If you have been to the police in Austria in the past, you may know that going to the police is almost as efficient as going to a Playmobil policeman to ask him to catch a stalker or a murderer for you (=pretty much useless)!

 As I see it, anti-stalking laws in Austria are not strict enough to protect victims from stalkers.
 You would have to be almost or already dead for courts to consider it as horrific an act as it actually is.